-In our case we need to access the Wireless and the 802.1x/WPA options (may just be called Security) which are on different sections of the menu – yours may all be in one section under a heading like ‘Wireless’ or ‘Wireless Network’.
+In my case we need to access the Wireless and the 802.1x/WPA options (may just be called Security) which are on different sections of the menu – yours may all be in one section under a heading like ‘Wireless’ or ‘Wireless Network’.

 Wireless network – Our wireless menu brings up the following screen:

 If there is an option to Enable Wireless LAN, enable it to switch wireless access on.
 Now we need to give our wireless network a name – the name of the wireless network may be described by your router menu as wireless network (name) or ESSID or SSID.

-If there is an option, choose NOT to hide the ESSID/SSID/network name or else you will not be able to see your wireless network from a wireless computer to connect easily to it – in our example we have ticked the box not to hide it.
+If there is an option, choose NOT to hide the ESSID/SSID/network name or else you will not be able to see your wireless network from a wireless computer to connect easily to it – in my example I have ticked the box not to hide it.

 Now choose the channel (ID/frequency) which is the particular wireless channel your network will use – some routers are set to Auto (to automatically scan all channels and choose the ‘best’ one).

 Wireless Security – Now we need to set up wireless security – may be called 802.1x/WPA as shown below:

 Your router may also have a WPA/WPA2 mixed mode as one of the security options or it may be a separate option (WPA mixed mode).
 This allows the router to use either WPA or WPA2 depending on the computer trying to access it.

 Now type in a password for the wireless network in the Pre-Shared Key (may be called Password).
 Choose a strong password (minimum 10 characters, a mix of upper and lower case, numbers and special characters like the * sign) to ensure nobody else can guess it or hack into your network.

 Now select the firewall menu (not all routers will have this – if not available skip to Step 7).
 There are many advanced options for firewalls – you can use the standard settings but if there is an option for firewall ‘On’ or ‘Off’ make sure you set it to ‘On’.

-Step 7 – Finally, change the router password needed to access these router configuration pages in future – this is highly recommended as otherwise viruses and hackers could easily guess the password and make unauthorized changes to your router.
+Finally, change the admin password needed to access these router configuration pages in future – this is highly recommended as otherwise viruses and hackers could easily guess the password and make unauthorized changes to your router.

 The router will ask you to confirm and may log you out of the router configuration pages – to get back into the configuration pages in future you would need to go back to Step 3 and enter your new router password.